-You can access our Final Plan by following the link below:
+You can access our Final Plan below:

-A paper copy of our Water Resources Management Plan can be viewed at our offices at Bournemouth Water and South West Water:
+A paper copy of our Water Resources Management Plan can be viewed at our offices at Bournemouth Water and South West Water.

 The published version of the Water Resources Management Plan is required to exclude any matters of commercial confidentiality and any material contrary to the interests of national security.
 There were no matters of commercial confidentiality.
 We have excluded information relating to the location of key assets on the advice of our certifier for emergency planning and in the interests of national security.